 2. Outdoor active play equipment must be arranged to allow providers to maintain line of sight supervision of Children at all times.

-3. Appropriately fitted helmets must be worn for all activities when head injury risks are present (e.g. bicycles, scooters, rollerblades, skateboards, snowboard, and/or power wheels).
+3. (NEW) Appropriately fitted helmets must be worn for all activities when head injury risks are present (e.g. bicycles, scooters, rollerblades, skateboards, snowboard, and/or power wheels).

 4. Equipment that exceeds 36 inches in height at the climbable or standing surface shall have energy-absorbing materials beneath it.